DAY 1

 B, L, D included

-Today, we head further south and enter the Deep Mani, nowadays linked to the Kardamili area by road rather than by the coastal steamer used by the Leigh Fermors.
+Today, we head further south and enter the Deep Mani, now linked to the Kardamili area by road rather than by the coastal steamer used by the Leigh Fermors.
 We come first to Areopolis, ‘the city of Mars’ still full of impressive tower houses and ‘gregarious life’.
 Starting from the square where the War of Independence began in 1821, we wind our way through the narrow lanes of the old town.
-After our picnic lunch, we follow a stony track down to the caves of Diros Bay, which we visit on a flat-bottomed boat skilfully steered through a series of stalactite adorned chambers.
+We then follow a stony track down to the caves of Diros Bay, which we visit on a flat bottomed boat skilfully steered through a series of stalactite adorned chambers.
 Late afternoon, we check in to our comfortable, traditional-style hotel overlooking the sparkling waters of Limeni Bay.

 DAY 10